NESCent/hip_hack_howto/hackathon-model-descr.md

 across NESCent Model-hackathons, but they can be found frequently in other types of hackathon events as well.

-**Structured first day, unstructured rest.** Most of the first day of hackathons in this model is taken up by structured activities that start with welcoming everyone and end with participants breaking up into teams with self-chosen target projects.
-The rest of the time is largely unstructured, with teams determining their schedule on their own.
-The whole event concludes with show-and-tell of each team, followed by identifying actions the sponsor can take, or resources the sponsor could help establish, to aid post-hackathon completion and, ideally, sustainability of nascent products.

 **Leadership team for collaborative well-informed decision making.**
 There are many points in the planning phase of a NESCent Model-hackathon at which decisions have to be made that co-determine